arbon-one/api-docs/README.md

 # Quick Start

-## 1. Request access to Arbon sandbox
+## 1. Request access to Arbon Sandbox
 Contact us via email contact@arbon.one to get in touch.

 ## 2. Grab your API Key